 Q: How tiring is performing?
 Are you tired at the end of the shows – or the opposite, excited?

-A: Yeah, you know what, um… it depends.
+A: Yeah, you know what… it depends.
 Every show’s a little bit different.
-Some of the shows here in Europe have been a little bit difficult, only because we’ve been playing at a lot of this big places but they don’t have much thought about the air, like ……, and the air conditioning sometimes, it’s very hot, so, I sit there dripping wet which right away is like, this is not fun.
-It was tiring ’cause it’s hard … sitting up here sweating.
-And then some places you know, there’s smoking in the area, you know it’s not, it’s not the easiest thing so I’m… that bothers me a lot as well.
+Some of the shows here in Europe have been a little bit difficult, only because we’ve been playing at a lot of this big places but they don’t have much thought about the air and the air conditioning sometimes, it’s very hot, so, I sit there dripping wet which right away is like… this is not fun.
+It was tiring ’cause this is hard to be sitting up and sweating.
+And then some places, there’s smoking in the air, it’s not the easiest thing, so that bothers me a lot as well.
 So, it all depends on the nature of the gig.
-If it’s, you know, it can, I can get through it, just with excitement and joy, if the conditions are right that allow me to connect with my music and my band mates, and project, you know, positive energy.
-But sometimes it’s like, ooh (moaning), you know, these things are a kind of hammer on you, and weigh you down a little bit, you know.
+I can get through it just with excitement and joy if the conditions are right that allow me to connect with my music and my band mates and project positive energy.
+But sometimes it’s like, ooh (moaning), you know, these things are a kind of hammer on you and weigh you down a little bit.
 Sweating like a pig – and do it! (laughing)

 Q: People like very much what Dream Theater is doing.
 Are you satisfied with yourselves or you are criticizing yourselves after the show – I mean reviewing every moment?

 A: Well, we’re perfectionists, for sure.
-We like everything best for Dream Theater is, …we like everything to go right, we like, you know, we like to play one song and immediately be ready and start the next (snapping his fingers) and “bing-bing-bing-bing-bing”, things are dialed-in, together, go – and, you know, not, there not to be any problems.
+We like everything – that's about Dream Theater is – we like everything to go right, we like to play one song and immediately be ready and start the next (snapping his fingers) and “bing-bing-bing-bing-bing”, things are dialed-in, together, go – and not to be any problems.
 It’s not a loose, you know, rock and roll drinking band (laughing).
-It’s a very organized, you know, band and we definitely, if something does go wrong in anybody’s world, guitar world, keyboard world, we’ll talk about it, try to understand what it is, fix it, and have it go better the next time.
+It’s a very organized band and we definitely, if something does go wrong in anybody’s world, guitar world, keyboard world, we’ll talk about it, try to understand what it is, fix it, and have it go better the next time.

 A: Yeah, it’s a real combination.
-What helps me when I’m on stage – and I think what a good recommendation to our viewers – is that when you’re on stage and you’re, and you’re trying to, you know, get through a piece of your music, it’s very very important to stay in the moment.
-You know, because if, if you, if, let’s say you memorize something, you’re singing and playing it but all the sudden you start to worry about what’s hack gonna happen eight bars ahead – that’s gonna mess you up.
+What helps me when I’m on stage – and I think what a good recommendation to our viewers – is that when you’re on stage and you’re trying to get through a piece of your music, it’s very very important to stay in the moment.
+Because, if let’s say you memorize something, you’re singing and playing it but all the sudden you start to worry about what’s hack gonna happen eight bars ahead – that’s gonna mess you up.
 That’s when you’re making mistake, when you’re starting to think about “do I know what’s coming up in eight bars or in sixteen bars so I have to worry about it”… as exactly when it happens.
-You know, I’ve played with enough musicians and we all finally realized that’s what it is. (laughing) So what I do to avoid that is I’ll almost like stay with the moment by singing to myself.
-You know, by either literally humming, if – you know, who can hear me in a rock show – I’ll just be right there, just right on that, you know, right where I am, and that way I avoid thinking about the other stuff or going back or… that’s a very dangerous stuff.
-But of course, you know, we‘re human beings and all of our minds wander and things happen.
-The other thing, I mean, that, that works but doesn’t mess you up necessarily is if your mind, mind is wandering freely – that can sometimes work, too.
+You know, I’ve played with enough musicians and we all finally realized that’s what it is. (laughing) So what I do to avoid that is I’ll almost like stay with the moment by singing to myself, by either literally humming, if – who can hear me in a rock show – I’ll just be right there, just right on that, right where I am, and that way I avoid thinking about the other stuff or going back or… that’s a very dangerous stuff.
+But of course, we‘re human beings and all of our minds wander and things happen.
+The other thing that works but doesn’t mess you up necessarily is if your mind is wandering freely – that can sometimes work, too.
 The problem is when you‘re worried about what you’re doing.
 So, if you’re nervous.
 A lot of times the performer will think about what he’s doing and go forward and backwards – that’s bad.
-If you’re just playing and you’re thinking about the beach somewhere or about a lovely day you had on a drive, it’s no problem because on the music this works, music is very … just something that just kind of seems to the pass through our minds from wherever, and if we’re open to it like that, you know, that can be very – that can work!
+If you’re just playing and you’re thinking about the beach somewhere or about a lovely day you had on a drive, it’s no problem because then the music just flows, music is very drenching, it's just something that just seems to the pass through our minds from wherever – and if we’re open to it like that can work!
 It’s fine.